-J Reviewing compliance with Accounting Standards, Financial Reporting Standards, Stock Exchange requirements and other legal requirements; J Reviewing the position taken by management on significant transactions and accounting issues and any unusual or highly judgemental matters; J Monitoring the effectiveness of the accounting and internal control systems; J Reviewing quarterly, half year and full year Financial Statements and making the necessary recommendations to the Board; J Considering capital management matters, including proposed dividends, prior to consideration by the Board; J Ensuring that there are no material unresolved issues between management and the external auditor; and J Reviewing other financial information distributed externally as required.
-Committee will review other key financial processes, in particular the tax and treasury operations, to e prudent management practices are in place.
-The C by: Committee shall assist the Board with regard to oversight of the Company's risk management processes J Developing an understanding of key risk areas and the consequences of major risk events; J Gaining assurance as to the adequacy of the Company's policies and processes for integrating risk management into its operations; and J Reviewing the insurance strategy and determining the extent to which it aligns with the risk exposure of the Company.
-The C committee shall oversee the internal audit function.
-The oversight will include: J Reviewing the performance of the internal auditor and the approval of the annual internal audit plan; J Reviewing significant internal audit findings and action by management to address these; J Facilitating a direct line of communication from the internal auditor which is independent of management; and J Approving the appointment of the Manager Risk and Internal Auditor.
+- Reviewing compliance with Accounting Standards, Financial Reporting Standards, Stock Exchange requirements and other legal requirements; - Reviewing the position taken by management on significant transactions and accounting issues and any unusual or highly judgemental matters; - Monitoring the effectiveness of the accounting and internal control systems; - Reviewing quarterly, half year and full year Financial Statements and making the necessary recommendations to the Board; - Considering capital management matters, including proposed dividends, prior to consideration by the Board: - Ensuring that there are no material unresolved issues between management and the external auditor; and - Reviewing other financial information distributed externally as required.

+The Committee will review other key financial processes, in particular the tax and treasury operations, to ensure prudent management practices are in place.

+The Committee shall assist the Board with regard to oversight of the Company's risk management processes by:

+- Developing an understanding of key risk areas and the consequences of major risk events; - Gaining assurance as to the adequacy of the Company's policies and processes for integrating risk management into its operations; and - Reviewing the insurance strategy and determining the extent to which it aligns with the risk exposure of the Company.

+The Committee shall oversee the internal audit function.
+The oversight will include:

+- Reviewing the performance of the internal auditor and the approval of the annual internal audit plan; - Reviewing significant internal audit findings and action by management to address these; - Facilitating a direct line of communication from the internal auditor which is independent of management; and - Approving the appointment of the Manager Risk and Internal Auditor.